sashaperigo/CoverYourApps/README.md

 1. Install [Postgres.app](http://postgresapp.com/) either by clicking on that link and installing as usual, or if you have [Homebrew](https://brew.sh) do `brew update && brew cask install postgres`. 🎉

+2. Open Postgres.app to start your Postgres server.

-2. Go to the root directory in your command line and run ```. database/db-setup.sh``` Hopefully that works and gives you a little table of our names.
+3. Go to the project directory in your command line and run ```. database/db-setup.sh``` Hopefully that works and gives you a little table of our names.

+4. `npm install` to make sure you have all the up to date db modules.

-3. Run the webserver (`npm start` etc.).
+5. Run the webserver (`npm start` etc.).

-4. Try out [https://localhost/api/dbtest/](https://localhost/api/dbtest/).
+6. Try out [https://localhost:8000/api/dbtest/](https://localhost:8000/api/dbtest/).
 You should get some JSON.